Elk Hair Caddis

 The Elk Hair Caddis is a dry fly commonly used for trout fishing.
 The Elk Hair Caddis was created by Pennsylvania fly tyer Al Troth in 1957.
 He is considered a pioneer in the sport of fly fishing for this invention.

 Imitates

 The Elk Hair Caddis is considered a searching type pattern as it resembles the general form of adult caddisflies or small stoneflies.
 Troth created the pattern and first fished it in 1957 on Loyalsock Creek in eastern Pennsylvania.
-The fly was inspired by several palmered flies Troth like to fish and G. E. M. Skues' Little Red Sedge fly which featured a hair wing.
+The fly was inspired by several palmered flies Troth liked to fish and G. E. M. Skues' Little Red Sedge fly which featured a hair wing.
 Originally tied to imitate the Green Caddis hatch, the Elk Hair Caddis has since been tied in a variety of wing, hackle and body colors to simulate different caddis and small stoneflies.

 Materials

 John Gierach explains the materials he uses to create the original Elk Hair Caddis.
-For a hook he uses the Mustad 94840 ranging from sizes 12-18.
+For a hook he uses the Mustad 94840 ranging from sizes 12–18.
 Then he uses a dubbed body, palmer hackle, elk hair wings, and a small head to close out the fly.